-A student applicant will be considered a student as of the first day of classes.
-If an international student accepts an I-20 from VIU, they are financially responsible according to the above schedule.
+A student applicant is considered a VIU Student as of the first day of the start of classes of the semester.
+When an international student accepts an I-20 from VIU, they become financially responsible according to the above schedule.

-A written notice must be submitted to officially withdraw from VIU.
-The official withdrawal date, for the purpose of a refund calculation, will be taken from the date the written notice is received by VIU.
+An Institutional Withdrawal Form must be submitted to officially withdraw from VIU.
+The official withdrawal date, for the purpose of a refund calculation, will be taken from the date the Form is received by VIU.